How to Edit Your Shopify robots.txt File (And Hide Your Pages From Google)

 How to Hide the Search Template Page

-If you want to edit your robots.txt file to hide the search template page from Google or Bing search results, you will also have to do it through the theme.liquid file.
+If you want to ensure that your search template page doesn’t show up in Google or Bing’s search results, you can add a noindex tag to your theme.liquid file.

 1. Log in to your site and go to the Shopify admin.